pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

 Re-Enter passphrase: <span class="red"><strong>AT4K-3XPR3S</strong></span>
 embedding <span class="orange"><strong>"T1_test_results.txt"</strong></span> in <span class="orange"><strong>"T1:Casing.jpg"</strong></span>... done
 </code></pre>
-And just like that we have an inconspicuous image, that contains text data that we can now sneakily send to a hypothetical inocent looking website that is actualy a disguised upload server for our pilfered data.
+And just like that we have an inconspicuous image, that contains text data that we can now<br>
+sneakily send to a hypothetical innocent looking website that is actually a disguised<br>
+upload server for our pilfered data.<br>

 ## 04.BEGIN EXFILTRATION
 ### SERVER SPINUP